mestachs/blog/posts/2022-11-21-postgres-command-line.md

 ## Finding your way

-To discover that databases, tables,... you have plenty of commands like these
+To discover the databases, tables,... you have plenty of commands like these

 ```
 \l+             listing databases